-In June, I was extremely fortunate to be upgraded by British Airways from the economy seat I’d purchased to their World Traveller Plus cabin.
-It was very gracious of them, but I landed in Dulles Airport after my flight from London Heathrow somewhat disenchanted with the whole experience.
+In June, I was fortunate to be upgraded by British Airways from the economy seat I’d purchased to their World Traveller Plus cabin.
+However, I landed in Dulles Airport after my flight from London Heathrow somewhat disenchanted with the whole experience.
 It didn’t help that I was incredibly ill and wanted nothing more than to curl up in bed and take Advil, but the problem also lay in the cabin.
 I flew in the old-style interior, which uses a design ushered in with BA’s brand overhaul in the early ’00s.
 It’s nice, but it’s certainly beginning to show its age.

 I was seated at the front of the small WTP cabin, in an aisle seat.
 The chair was comfortable, there was decent legroom compared with economy, and the cabin crew were friendly and attentive.
 Snacks and drinks were readily available.
 I had plenty of shoulder and hip space to move my slim six-foot frame about in my chair, and the cabin was kept at a pleasant temperature.
 Dinner was served as we flew over the Atlantic, with a choice of Business Class meals served on proper plates with metal cutlery and a selection of wines to accompany.
 Everything was fine — that was, until I tried to watch some of the in-flight entertainment.
 From my seat came a screen that was barely larger than my 5-inch smartphone, the resolution and clarity of which were laughably poor.
 I found the screen such a chore to enjoy content on that I retired it and used my tablet instead.